DineshReddyKommera/Fetch_Blogs/README.md

 # Fetch_Blogs

-A generic framework written with Node.js and Express.js to fetch data from APIs along with filter and sort options.
+A generic framework written with Node.js and Express.js to fetch data from APIs with filter and sort by options.